sbrisbane/shc4hpc/README.md

 ```
 before running make

-Innstalling shc4hpc in a non deffault location on images is not supported
+Images will still use the default location of /usr/lib/shc4hpc.
+Installing shc4hpc in a non default location on images is not supported